Information on impact assessment requirements for marine licence applications.

 Details of the different stages in the EIA process are given below.
 You can proceed straight to submission of a marine licence accompanied by an environmental statement.
 However, MMO recommends that before you apply you discuss the project with us at the earliest opportunity, and any other regulators.
 Advice may be offered regarding; the form of screening (i.e. by determination or by agreement), scoping, or environmental statement review.

 The EIA Directive is transposed into UK law as the Marine Works Regulations 2007 (as amended) (MWR).
 Changes to the EIA Directive were translated into an updated MWR as of 16 May 2017.
-Any application received after this date will be assessed under the 2017 amendments unless a screening response or scoping opinion has been issued in relation to the project prior to the 16 May 2017.
+Any marine licence application received after this date will be assessed under the 2017 amendments, unless a scoping opinion request has been received by the MMO in relation to the project prior to the 16 May 2017.
+If a screening opinion was requested prior to the 2017 amendment regulations coming into force, the 2007 Regulations would apply to the resulting screening opinion.

 There are 2 options for EIA Screening, a) Screening by Determination b) Screening by Agreement, either of which can be determined before submitting a marine licence application.
 A Screening Opinion or Screening by Agreement letter will always be required with any EIA project.